Five Steps to Prepare for a .NET 6 Migration

 Step 4: Prepare a migration schedule

 But, it never hurts to plan ahead.
-Take the opportunity to create a rough migration schedule before end-of-life of your .NET.
-Give peace-of mind to team members and prepare stakeholders for possible costs and potential risks.
+Take the opportunity to create a rough migration schedule before the end-of-life of your .NET.
+Give peace-of-mind to team members and prepare stakeholders for possible costs and potential risks.

 Step 5: Increase your release velocity

 Microsoft will release a new .NET every year going forward.
-Some, like .NET 6, will have long term report, but others will only have support for 18 months, like .NET 5.
+Some, like .NET 6, will have a long-term report, but others will only have support for 18 months, like .NET 5.